- Page 1 Huawei P20

 Same deal as above but with a Huawei P20 in an eye-catching pink finish.

-The Huawei P20 also offers full support for HDR10, the leading standard for high dynamic range (HDR), and can stream HDR content from sources such as Amazon Prime and Netflix.
-That, in layman’s terms, means the device uses information embedded in the video to showcase the colours closer to the way the director intended.
+The Huawei P20 also offers support for HDR10, the leading standard for high dynamic range (HDR) visuals, paired with confirmed support from the likes of Netflix.
+That, in layman’s terms, means the device uses information embedded in the video to showcase colour and contrast detail that would have otherwise been lost.

-I found the LCD screen on the P20 to be a little less clear than the OLED panel on the Galaxy S9 and P20 Pro, failing to deliver true blacks where required.
-LCD does have its advantages, however: it’s far brighter than its OLED counterpart and maintains a consistent colour temperature even when operating at bright levels.
+I found the LCD screen on the P20 to be a little less clear than the AMOLED panel on the P20 Pro, failing to deliver true blacks when required.
+LCDs do have their advantages, however: the panel on the P20 was far brighter than its AMOLED counterpart, and maintains a consistent colour temperature even when operating at bright levels.

-And thanks to the screen’s eye-destroying maximum brightness, you’ll have no trouble whatsoever following directions, reading a message, or watching a YouTube video in direct sunlight.
-But you will need to hold the handset head-on for a clear view of what’s going on, since it doesn’t offer the best viewing angles.
+Thanks to the screen’s impressive maximum brightness, you’ll have no trouble following directions or watching a YouTube video in direct sunlight.
+That said, you’ll need to hold the handset head-on for a clear view of what’s going on, since it doesn’t offer the best viewing angles.

 Huawei P20 – Software